aaronpkelly/aaronpkelly.github.io/Misc scripts, tampermonkey scripts,  and bookmarklets.md

+TODO:
+- Should some of these fancier scripts not be separate blog posts?
+- should these scripts not be added to your personal nix configs?
+- should bookmarklets become tampermonkey scripts and uploaded to gist? yes

 # Migrating all my git repos to git.sr.ht

 For a long time I've wanted to move all of my operatins to https://sourcehut.org/, I just really like the site.